Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Review of evaporation of a Reissner-Nordstr om black hole

 It is convenient to study the ingoing charged Vaidya spacetime with the mass function\footnote{Precisely speaking, Kaminaga adopted the case of $v_{\rm i}=0$ (i.e., instantaneous collapse) in Ref.~\cite{Kaminaga:1988pg}.
 Also, the period where the mass function linearly decreases is assumed to end before $v=v_{\rm f}$, and $M(v)$ suddenly jumps from a positive value to zero.
 For this reason, the presented Penrose diagram is different from Fig.~\ref{Fig:Penrose-Vaidya-w-HKH} of this paper.
 The mass function of Levin and Ori of Ref.~\cite{Levin:1996qt} is the same as Eq.~\eqref{Linear-mass-function} for $v>0$, but they assumed the spacetime to be initially the Reissner-Nordstr\"om spacetime (without the gravitational collapse).}

 and the charge function,

 Since we consider the formation of a sub-extremal black hole, $|q|<1$ is assumed.
 Once the structure of this ingoing charged Vaidya spacetime is clarified, the spacetime of an evaporating charged black hole can be easily constructed with a minor modification by cutting and gluing this spacetime, the outgoing charged Vaidya spacetime, and the Reissner-Nordstr\"om spacetime (interested readers are referred to Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH} in advance).
 Note that the linear dependence of $M(v)$ and $Q(v)$ on the advanced time $v$ is assumed by a technical reason.
 With this choice of functions, the spacetime becomes self-similar and the analysis becomes easy (see below).
-In the mass function of Eq.~\eqref{Linear-mass-function}, the gravitational collapse occurs in the domain $-v_{\rm i}\leq v\leq 0$, and the negative energy flux of the ingoing Hawking particles is present in the domain $0\le v\le v_{\rm f}$.
+In the mass function of Eq.~\eqref{Linear-mass-function}, on the one hand, the gravitational collapse occurs in the domain $-v_{\rm i}\leq v\leq 0$, and we call this domain the collapsing phase.
+On the other hand, the negative energy flux of the ingoing Hawking particles is present in the domain $0\le v\le v_{\rm f}$, and we call this domain the evaporating phase.
 The other domains are the Minkowski spacetimes.
 We focus our attention particularly to the domain $0\le v\le v_{\rm f}$ where the ingoing energy flux is negative, because that domain is expected to describe the spacetime structure of the evaporating black hole with backreaction.